Adri-El/task_manager/README.md

 ## Online access
 You can access the app online by using this link: https://task-manager-client-dmuv.onrender.com

+You can also access the project repository via this link: https://github.com/Adri-El/task_manager.git

 ## Tech-STACK
 This application was built using  the following technologies:
 Backend: